DanMorriss/lumos-online-banking/README.md

 - not 4 numeric characters
 If their PIN matches the one associated with their account in the databse they are sent to their account homepage.

+They can exit the programme at any time by entering '0' or create an account by entering '2'.

 #### Create Account

+To create an account the user is asked for a username.
+They are shown an apporpiate error message if their username:
+- contains any whitespace
+- is below 5 characters long
+- is longer than 15 characters
+- is already in the database, belonging to another user

 ##### Generate PIN